Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

 Figure \ref{thVthCplot} clearly shows that the detectability of afterglows (based on \textit{JWST} but this applies to all instruments) is significantly biased towards small values of the ratio $\theta_\textrm{v}/\theta_\textrm{c}$.
 As Run 1 produces a larger fraction of wider jets, with larger core angles, the ratio $\theta_\textrm{v}/\theta_\textrm{c}$ peaks at systematically smaller values where afterglows are easier to detect.
-This is reflected in the higher detection percentage of Run 1 versus Run 3 for all instruments and wavelengths (Figure \ref{fig:detfracsAG}).
+This is reflected in the higher detection percentage of Run 1 versus Run 3 and 7 for all instruments and wavelengths (Figure \ref{fig:detfracsAG}).
 The detected fraction of afterglows decreases rapidly for $\theta_\textrm{v}/\theta_\textrm{c}$\,$>$\,$2$ (see also Figure \ref{paramscornerO5}) where for a GJ the energy along the line-of-sight has decreased by a factor of $\sim$\,$8$.
 This trend is the same for both Run 1 and Run 3, and thus the major indicator of the difference in detected fraction is the number of afterglows with $\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$2$.
-This is also reflected in the observed population of cosmological GRBs which are limited to smaller viewing angles \cite[e.g., $\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$2$;][]{BeniaminiNakar2019,OConnor2024}.
-Here we have shown that the small handful of short GRBs with wide jets \cite{Grupe2006,Berger2013,Laskar2022,RoucoEscorial2022} inferred based on their jet break times (or lack of a jet break to late-times) can have a large impact on the expected detection rate of the entire population.
+This is also reflected in the observed population of cosmological GRBs which are limited to smaller viewing angles \citep[e.g., $\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$2$;][]{BeniaminiNakar2019,OConnor2024}.
+Here we have shown that the small handful of short GRBs with wide jets \citep{Grupe2006,Berger2013,Laskar2022,RoucoEscorial2022} inferred based on their jet break times (or lack of a jet break to late-times) can have a large impact on the expected detection rate of the entire population.
+Thus, we avoid using Run 1 as the default, and use Run 7 as our fiducial case instead to avoid the small population of wide jets biasing our simulation results.